• Skip to main content

 Speaking of elevation, if you are not used to being that high up, you will find that hiking or even just walking, takes a lot out of you!
 I definitely was not prepared for that!

-So after stopping a billion times, we finally made it to Pratt Cabin and what a beautiful site it was.
+So after stopping a billion times, we finally made it to Pratt Cabin, and what a beautiful site it was.
 I’m not just saying that because they had a picnic table and benches to sit down on underneath massive tree cover either!

 Pratt Cabin at Guadalupe Mountain National Park in Texas

 We sat down to eat and relax a bit before heading back.
-It’s then I realized I should have packed more than just beef jerky because a peanut butter and jelly sandwich sounded pretty amazing right about then!
+It’s then I realized I should have packed more than just beef jerky because a peanut butter and jelly sandwich sounded amazing right about then!

 pratt-cabin